pali-english/pali-english.github.io/README.md

 dispassion is the best of things,
 and the Seer is the best of humans.

+    Maggānaṭṭhaṅgiko seṭṭho, saccānaṁ caturo padā;
+        Maggānaṭṭhaṅgiko: eightfold path (of the path-eightfold)
+        seṭṭho: is the best, is superior
+        saccānaṁ: of truths
+        caturo: four
+        padā: statements, parts, stages

+    Virāgo seṭṭho dhammānaṁ, dvipadānañca cakkhumā.
+        Virāgo: dispassion, fading away of lust
+        seṭṭho: is the best, is superior
+        dhammānaṁ: of things, of qualities
+        dvipadānañca: of humans (literally "of two-footed ones")
+        cakkhumā: the Seer, the one with sight

 Eseva maggo natthañño,
 Dassanassa visuddhiyā;
 Etañhi tumhe paṭipajjatha,